mayali-fr/Dragonmim-Generator/_posts/2021-05-29-dragon-card-maker.markdown

 ![page source](/assets/img/SelectDragon.gif){:class="img-responsive" }

 ## How to use a custom template
 <span id="custom_template">Write</span> your bbcode as you normally would, but use these identifyers for the fields where you want to display dragon data.
-Keep in mins that some fields are intended to be used to make image urls, others to display as text, though you may use them as you like.
+Keep in mind that some fields are intended to be used to make image urls, others to display as text, though you may use them as you like.

 <table class=post_table>
 <tr class=title><td>Field</td> <td>Description</td> <td>Example <br><spam style="font-size:8pt;font-weight:normal">(from dragon above)</spam></td></tr>